jamesrayman/Ero/docs/euclid.md

 #### Equivalence

 There are two equivalence operators: `x == y` and `x != y`, where `x` and `y` are any type. `x == y` returns `true` if and only if `x` and `y` are the same type and have "equal" values.
-Two non-tuple non-real values are considered "equal" if and only if they are exactly the same.
 Two tuples are considered "equal" if both have the same size and corresponding elements are "equal."
 Two reals are considered "equal" if and only if their absolute difference does not exceed a certain limit.
 This limit can be zero, but if floating points are used to represent reals, a nonzero limit is recommended to mitigate floating point error.
+Two Figures are allowed "equality tolerances" for the same reason.
+For every remaining type, two values are considered "equal" if and only if they are exactly the same.

 `x != y` is equivalent to `not (x == y)`.